nadjet/blog/content/posts/masters_topics_q1_2021.md

 tags: ["master","Q/A","Knowledge graphs","DBPedia","NLG","Bert"]
 ---

 This first quarter of the 2020-2021 academic year, I supervise 6 final year projects in the [Data Science Master](https://estudios.uoc.edu/es/masters-universitarios/data-science/presentacion) of the UOC University, ranging from the development of a COVID-19 FAQ-based Q-A system to building knowledge graphs and performing end-to-end Natural Language Generation.
-Below is a list of resources and references I offer to get the students started organized in relevant topics.
+Below is a list of resources and references I offer to get the students started.

 <!--more-->